sigasi/sigasi_insights/manual/vunit.md

 ## Add VUnit support to an existing Sigasi project

 You can also add VUnit support to an existing project: Right click your project and select  **Configure > Add VUnit support**.
-Next, select an exiting `run.py` script or let Sigasi create an example script.
+Next, select an existing `run.py` script or let Sigasi create an example script.

 ## SystemVerilog